 3. How are communications with the member / trustees made?

 Once the benefits have been calculated they need to be communicated to the member and / or trustees of the scheme in the form of a letter.
-The examinations will expect learners to write letters to include all the facts and figures that are required to be communicated.
+For the purposes of these examinations, learners will be presented with one draft letter which they will be expected to analyse.
+The draft letter could relate to either a transfer in case study or a transfer out case study.

-For transfer out case studies from the OPQ Retirement & Death Benefits Plan all letters should include the following (where applicable):
+For transfer out case studies from the OPQ Retirement & Death Benefits Plan all draft letters should include the following (where applicable):

-For transfer in case studies from the OPQ Retirement & Death Benefits Plan all letters should include the following (where applicable):
+For transfer in case studies from the OPQ Retirement & Death Benefits Plan all draft letters should include the following (where applicable):

 Statement that no benefits remain in the ceding scheme